s-hari-haran/cognitiveoffload/VERCEL_DEPLOYMENT.md

 ---

-**🎯 Your Cognitive Canvas app is now deployed and ready to help users manage their information overload!**
+**🎯 Your Cognitive Offload app is now deployed and ready to help users manage their information overload!**